Does Canada have a temporary immigration program to help me?

-From time to time, the Government of Canada creates temporary immigration programs for people in a specific country or region that's in crisis.
-The government does this to help people when, for example, the place they are from is:
+Sometimes, the Government of Canada creates temporary immigration programs to help people in a specific country or region that's in crisis.

-Each temporary immigration program offers something different.
-Some let people work, study, or visit Canada without paying applications fees.
+And each program offers something different.
+For example, some let people work, study, or visit Canada without paying applications fees.
 Others let people apply to live here permanently.

-• often have limits on how many applications are accepted.
+- usually have limits on how many applicants they accept.

 The government can change, extend, or cancel a program at any time.
 Check the Immigration, Refugees and Citizenship Canada (IRCC) website for updates before you apply.